Samperebikovsky/data-512-a1/README.md

 - pageview_mobile_views is the sum of mobile_web and mobile_app values from the modern API.
 - Remove the data from 08-2016 from the legacy API as it falls to 0 and messes up the graph
 - The dates of the legacy mobile API and legacy desktop do not match so combine into pagecount_all_views only after merging all dektop and mobile views.
+- Fill NaN values with 0 when creating the csv file but put it back to NaN for the visualization.
+- Replace pagecount_all_views NaN values with pagecount_desktop_views

 ## API